mustafaarif/workshops/containers-hpc/python-build/README.md

-You have 02 options.
+# Building Python inside the container

+There are various options to satisfy Python build requirements.

 A. Find out if there is any official Python container which provides Python 3.8.2 (recommended)

-B. Otherwise, build python on top of required OS.
+B. Otherwise, build Python on top of desired OS.

-A. Option 01 (Build from Python Container)
+## Option 01 (Build from Python Container)

 Explore https://hub.docker.com and identify if Python 3.8.2 tag is available.

 Log in to Dev workstation;
+'''sh
 $ sudo su -

 $ mkdir -p ~/container-builds/python && cd ~/container-builds/python

-# Replace <tag> with tag found on Docker Hub.
+#Replace <tag> with tag found on Docker Hub.
 $ singularity build --sandbox py382docker docker://python:<tag>

-# At this stage, check the size of the container you have downloaded
+#At this stage, check the size of the container you have downloaded

 $ du -hs py382docker